kaz6120/Uploadile/read_me.txt

 ##          Affects DB:  Yes
 ##
 ##             To note:  Functions move_uploaded_file(), mkdir(), opendir() must
-##                       be disabled in your Website and this one must accept
+##                       be enabled in your Website and this one must accept
 ##                       resizing pictures. (facultative)
 ##
 ##          DISCLAIMER:  Please note that "mods" are not officially supported by